 Symptoms of ichthyosis vulgaris can vary greatly in character and intensity among individuals.
 Symptoms can be negligible or even unnoticeable in some cases.
 Skin changes are symmetrical and symptoms can range from having minimal skin roughness to moderate scaling to thick, severe skin plates.

-Symptoms of hereditary ichthyosis vulgaris generally begin between the ages of ...more symptoms »
+Symptoms of hereditary ichthyosis vulgaris generally begin between the ages of three months ...more symptoms »

 Ichthyosis Vulgaris: Treatments